brillozon-code/pyspark-nb/README.md

 ### Included Notebooks

 * introduction - basics of importing and configuring the PySpark module.
+* wordcount    - simple word counting activity using Spark.
 * simple-tree  - reads a dataset from the web, trains a decision tree model, and evaluates the results.